mandeepsingh10/obsidian-vault/Notes/Hashnode-Blog/Advanced End-to-End DevOps Pipeline for a Java Web Application - A Step-by-Step Guide/PHASE I - Old.md

         weave-net-zddmr                      2/2     Running   1 (20m ago)   21m
         ```

-    * We can see that both nodes are in a Ready state, and all pods in the kube-system namespace are up and running, indicating that our k8s cluster has been deployed properly.
+    * We can see that both the nodes are in **Ready** state, our k8s cluster is functional.

     #### With this we have successfully completed Phase I of our project, the required infrastructure for the CICD pipeline is successfully provisioned and configured.

-    **Note:**
-    <mark>When implementing Phase I for the first time, it may take a considerable amount of time to complete.
-If you need to take a break or are unable to continue for a few days, it is not advisable to keep the AWS resources running during this time as it can result in significantly higher charges.</mark>

-    For such scenarios or if you make mistakes during Phase I and need to start over but don't want to repeat the same steps again, you can use the following scripts in the cicd-setup/scripts directory:

-    1. `t_createall.sh`: provisions all EC2 instances

-    2. `t_destroyall.sh`: destroys all EC2 instances

-    3. `playall.sh`: automates the configuration management of all servers

-    4. `phase1.sh`: automates both provisioning and configuration management processes

-	After automating the provisioning and configuration management processes, you will still need to complete certain manual steps in the initial setup of applications such as Jenkins, SonarQube, and Nexus.
-To do this, you can access the dashboards of each application using the public IP followed by the port in your web browser.